 NB Some accredited courses have exceptions to the compensation regulations.
-See Section 15, Appendix 4 - Register of Exemptions.
+See Section 15 - Appendices, Appendix 4 - Table of the Register of Exemptions.

 - 8.7.5.
 A student who receives a compensated pass in a module ratified by the Student Progress Board or Award Board will not be entitled to a resit or retake of that module. - 8.7.6.
 A student who receives a compensated pass in a module shall be awarded the credit for the module. - 8.7.7.
 Transcripts shall list the credits attained by compensation.